barrachi/qtarmsim/README.rst

 On Ubuntu you can install all the dependencies using::

+   $ sudo apt-get install python3-pyqt4 python3-pyqt4.qsci python3-pip
-   $ sudo apt-get install python3-pyqt4 pyton3-pyqt4.qsci ruby gcc-arm-linux-gnueabi
+   $ sudo apt-get install ruby gcc-arm-linux-gnueabi